Showing posts with label Science. Show all posts

 Each type of study has a purpose and a role within the larger picture, and the entire process is hugely expensive.
 The studies mentioned in Dr Gerber's book were organized and conducted by universities, which is understandable as healers may not have the funds or the knowledge to set up a study that achieves (measures) what what it sets out to do.

 Dr Gerber's book is fascinating.
-It goes through research done on cell division, detailing how electric impulses are involved in a range of biological processes, before discussing lab studies where psychic healing was seen to have a similar effect to magnetic waves.
-It also presents tests on animals that indicate the presence of an energetic template around the body.
+It goes through research done on cell division, detailing how electric impulses are involved in a range of biological processes, before discussing lab studies where psychic healing was seen to have a similar effect to magnetic waves (on water).
+In this case, we might take the effects of an invisible force as proof, or indication, of its existence.

 Taking Belief Out of the Equation